VITALISED/renms/docs/BUILD.md

 ## "I want it now!"

 This is really easy.
 See the `config-template.cmake`?
 Copy it into a file called `config.cmake`, and change any values you think need changed (at the very least NMS_EXE_DIR must be changed).
-Then configure and build using whatever you configure and build with, if it's in the shell:
+Then configure and build, if it's in the shell:

 ```sh
 mkdir build && cd build